Health Care Jobs

 HealthCare CAreer Center

-The Workforce 1 Healthcare Career Center located at LaGuardia Community College is a resource for New Yorkers- and especially CUNY students- engaged in a healthcare-related job search.
+The Workforce 1 Healthcare Career Center is a resource for New Yorkers- and especially CUNY students- engaged in a healthcare-related job search.
 Free resources include workshops and recruiting events.
 Onsite interviews are scheduled for health jobs each week.